imakhlaq/event-management/README.md

 - User Authentication: Google OAuth 2.0 authentication for users to sign in with their Google accounts.
 - Event Management: Allows users to perform CRUD operations on their Google Calendar events.
 - Event Summary: Calculates total hours allocated for events in a selected week.
-- Frontend: A nextjs interface for interacting with the backend.

 ## Tech Stack